yearn/yearn-devdocs/docs/developers/v3/periphery.md

 The deployed address of most periphery contracts or their corresponding factories can be found on chain from the Protocol Address provider: `0x1e9778aAD41Aa3E0884C276fB4C2D03C4036Aa0B`

-The Yearn specific periphery contracts can be retrieved from that chains [Role Manager](link)
+The Yearn specific periphery contracts can be retrieved from that chain's [Role Manager](/developers/v3/periphery#role-manager)

 ## Vault Periphery